 I have a history of finding myself spending days alone, doing next to nothing, constantly worrying about what’s going to trip my brain and make things worse.
 Or making plans and wanting to pack everything in, completely overextending myself.
 Slowly, but surely, I’m doing less of both.
 I’m getting better with the idea of pacing, though I still have room for great improvement.

-Before I talk about what has been working for me specifically, let's refresh ourselves about the concept of pacing and how it fits into an overarching personalized behavioral pain management program.
+Before I talk about what has been working for me specifically, let’s refresh us about the concept of pacing and how it fits into an overarching personalized behavioral pain management program.

 Pacing on Vacation